xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Statistics Exam.md

 ### 5. Conclusion

-Once we have the p-value, we proceed to either accept or reject the hypothesis by comparing the two areas:
+Once we have the p-value, we proceed to either accept or reject the hypothesis by comparing the two area
 - If $\text{p-value} < \alpha$, we reject $H_0$
 - If $\text{p-value} \geq \alpha$, we accept $H_0$